The St. Lawrence Rivers cuts through Québec, and is the soul of the province, ever since the early days of being a French colony and settlement.

-As you get closer to the ocean, the river widens and in the estuary the waters become salty and are home to whales and other large marine mammals every summer.
+East of Quebec City, the St Lawrence River widens as you get closer to the ocean, and in the estuary the waters become salty and are home to whales and other large marine mammals every summer, and smaller fish like eels that thrive in these waters.
 From its majestic vantage point high atop the summit of Cap Diamant, Québec City’s fortress overlooks the St. Lawrence.
 In the gulf, where you can barely see one bank from the other, and the only way across the river is by ferry, the St. Lawrence is commonly called “la mer” (the sea) and was the site of many battles with German submarines in World War II.

 To discover the river by car, take one of the many panoramic routes that wind along its banks, and discover stunning scenery and a host of charming ancestral villages (many dating back to the 1600s and 1680s) await you!